Land RegistrationWhat are the fees for registering my documents?

 What are the fees for registering my documents?
 Back to top

 The fees vary depending on the document type and how many titles are affected.
-For fee information, see the Land Title Fees (pdf-138kb) section.
+For more information see the Land Titles and Surveys common documents fee schedule.

 What type of payment is accepted at Land Titles?
 Back to top